tychonievich/cs3330-s2022/markdown/hcl4.md

 # Your task

 1. Start from the single-cycle processor you implemented in the [previous lab](hcl3.html).
+Alternately, we will supply a seqlab solution (in Collab under the resources folder; within 24 hours after the lab is due) in case you did not finish all of the lab.
 Make a copy of this file called `seqhw.hcl`.

 2. Implement all the remaining Y86 instructions in `seqhw.hcl`:
     -   `jXX` (conditional jumps)